Particular/Workshop/exercises/02 - Publish-Subscribe.md

 ## Exercise 02.1 - Create and publish the `OrderSubmittedEvent`

-In this exercise we'll create a new event called `OrderSubmittedEvent`.
+In this exercise you'll create a new event called `OrderSubmittedEvent`.
 That event will be published by `SubmitOrderHandler` in the `Divergent.Sales` project.

 **1)** Compile the application to retrieve all NuGet packages.